E$^2$M: Double Bounded $\alpha$-Divergence Optimization for Tensor-based Discrete Density Estimation: Many-body approximation meets the E M E2M algorithm

-The E$^2$M algorithm relaxes the $\alpha$-divergence optimization to the KL divergence optimization and applies the EM-algorithm.
-However, the naive EM-based formulation typically relies on an iterative gradient method during the M-step~\cite{lange1995gradient, wang2015high}.
-Importantly, we point out that the M-step in Equation~\eqref{eq:M-step} can be regarded as a many-body approximation, and the gradient method in the M-step is eliminated for various low-rank structures, such as CP, Tucker, and TT, by the closed-form exact solution of the many-body approximation derived below.
+The naive EM-based formulation typically relies on an iterative gradient method during the M-step~\cite{lange1995gradient, wang2015high}.
+Importantly, we point out that the M-step in Equation~\eqref{eq:M-step} can be regarded as a many-body approximation.
+We derive closed-form exact solutions of the many-body approximation for various low-rank structures such as CP, Tucker, and TT.
+Consequently, the gradient-based M-step for these low-rank structures and their mixtures is no longer required. \TLR{In the following, we review the many-body approximation in Section~\ref{subsec:MBA}.
+We then derive closed-form solutions for the M-step in Section~\ref{subsec:exact_sol_MBA} and sketch their derivations in Section~\ref{subsec:sketch_of_proof}.
+Finally, with the closed-form updates in hand, we discuss the computational complexity of the proposed E$^2$M algorithm in Section~\ref{subsec:scalability}.}